Nain, Newfoundland and Labrador: Local government

 The town is governed by a seven-member council composed of a mayor (or Angajukĸâk), deputy mayor (Deputy Angajukĸâk), and five councilors.

 The Town Council formally changed its name from "Nain Town Council" to "Nain Inuit Community Government" in October 2006.
 The Nain Inuit Community Government meets once per month.

 Educational facilities

 Nain has one kindergarten to level III school, Jens Haven Memorial, which is split between two buildings.
 One building contains primary grades (kindergarten to grade 3), the other houses elementary and secondary grades (grade 4 to Level III).

 There is also an adult basic education (ABE) program offered in town, delivered by Academy Canada.
 Academy Canada delivers this program in Nain and throughout Labrador in communities including Happy Valley - Goose Bay, Hopedale, Labrador City, Natuashish and Sheshatshiu.

 Industry

-Fishing is the main industry in Nain.
+Fishing is the main industry in Nain, owing to the influence of the Labrador Current off its shores.
 Traditional hunting and trapping activities continue through the winter months after the fishing season has ended.

 The Voisey's Bay nickel mine is located about 35 km southwest of Nain.